 c) reproducibility of research and development results and correctness of procedures associated with their further processing, including adequate data archival methods and the observance of rules or obligations consistent with a higher data archival standard,

 d) correct interpretation of one's own research and development results as well as of results reached by other research workers,

-(1) An employee is morally obligated to contribute to research results achieved by means of team research while also contributing to the development of all major research and development areas associated with the tasks tackled by his or her team.
+(1) The moral duty of every employee is to contribute to research results achieved by means of team research while also contributing to the development of all major research and development areas associated with the tasks tackled by his/her team.

 (2) As a research team member, an employee acknowledges the mental, material and practical contributions to research team results made by the remaining team members.

-(3) An employee considers it self-evident that his or her research activities contribute to achieving a constructive interference effect within the research team, namely by:
+(3) An employee considers it self-evident that his/her research activities contribute to achieving a constructive interference effect within the research team, namely by:

 a) adopting an objective approach to research and development conducted by team members,

 b) adopting an objective and critical attitude to one's own results,